k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 ### Master Key Generation

-By default, Fabric uses its built-in master-key generator which uses strong Java methods aimed for AES key generation algorithms.
+By default, Fabric uses its built-in master-key generator, which uses strong Java methods aimed for AES key generation algorithms.
 Mater key can be regenerated via the [Master Key Rotation](#master-key-rotation) mechanism.

 An alternative for using its built-in master key generator, Fabric enables integration with [KMS](#kms) (Key Management Service) to generate and encrypt its master key.